Gordi42/sweepexp/docs/source/usage/index.rst

 Setting Up the Sweep
 --------------------
-Next, we create a `SweepExp` object that will run the experiment for all parameter combinations.
+Next, we create a `sweepexp` object that will run the experiment for all parameter combinations.
 We pass the function and the parameters we want to sweep over.
 Here's how to set up the sweep for the example function above:

 .. code-block:: python

-    from sweepexp import SweepExp
+    from sweepexp import sweepexp

-    sweep = SweepExp(
+    sweep = sweepexp(
         func = my_custom_experiment,
         parameters = { "x": [1, 2], "y": [3, 4, 5] },
     )